 Do y’all ever feel overwhelmed between working your regular 9 to 5 job, and having a life outside of it?
 I know there are times I sure do!
 On a normal day I work until five, trek across town (usually full of road rage because Jacksonville drivers amiright?), get to my work out (burn off that road rage), go home, shower, have dinner, and by that time I feel like it’s time to go to sleep and do it all again the next day.
 The regular grind can be EXHAUSTING.
-Mix in a busy social life and you may just feel like you’re constantly running on a hamster wheel!
+Then, mix in a busy social life and you may just feel like you’re constantly running on a hamster wheel!

 Life happens, so there will be always be those times where you get overwhelmed and feel like it’s hard to stay afloat.
 I’ve tried to create some work-life balance to prevent that drowning feeling.
 Here are my five tips to make your work and social life feel more balanced: